Today in European history: the Battle of Mohács (1526)

 Despite their differences, these battles are linked by more than just location and one of the participants.
 They also played a role in Hungary’s incorporation into the Habsburg Empire.
 In the case of the second Battle of Mohács that connection is pretty straightforward—it was the Habsburgs who defeated the Ottomans and thereby conquered Hungary from them.
 But it was this earlier battle that gave the Habsburgs a foot in the Hungarian door, so to speak.
 While the outcome left the Ottomans in control of most of Hungary, its side effect—the end of the Jagiellonian dynasty’s Hungarian branch—left Croatia, Bohemia, and the small part of modern Hungary that the Ottomans didn’t control under Habsburg domination.

 This is all pretty weighty historical stuff for Mohács, a town that numbers about 18,000 residents today.
 But there’s a simple explanation for why such a small town saw two such important battles.
-Mohács, located in the extreme southern part of Hungary right on the Danube River, is an obvious place to meet an invading army in battle or to usher an occupier back whence it came.
+Mohács, located in the extreme southern part of Hungary right on the Danube River, is an obvious place to meet an invading army in battle or to usher a fleeing ex-occupier back whence it came.

 The Hungarian (and Bohemian and Croatian) king, Louis II (d.
 1526, and yes that’s a spoiler), had married Mary of Habsburg in 1515.
 She was the sister of Charles V, who became King of Spain in 1516 and Holy Roman Emperor in 1519.
 I mention his marriage because it will come up again later.
 In response to Suleyman’s invasion, Louis called up the royal army and…proceeded to deploy it so incompetently that as it turns out he would have been much better off just surrendering immediately.